the-ozet/the-ozet.github.io/story.md

 The 16th Generation arrives without celebrations.
 A new parochialism takes hold: the pioneers struggle to rebuild community close to home while farmers try to save the crops that defined their villages.
 Scientists, done with the city, focus on irrigation and soil health.

 There are some good years, but they don't last.
 First goes the rye then, to the surprise of all, the dill.
-A few pioneers pilfer and horde, cultivating a new black market.
-The Smuggler .
+A few pioneers pilfer and horde, cultivating a new black market. <a href="/texts/smuggler/" class="song">The Smuggler</a><a href="https://www.youtube.com/watch?v=Oj9gFLn_mIM" class="film">(film)</a>

 Undernourished mothers miscarry week after week.
 Women who chose to become "generators" decide against it.
 The birth rate declines and so does the total population.
 Heartbreak grass (Gelsemium elegans), once grown for its pretty flowers, has somehow survived the crop failures.
 Pioneers over the ripe age of 45 begin a custom of drinking "heartbreak tea"; it takes about half an hour for them to stop breathing.

 Barren villages empty out.
 Some villages welcome newcomers, others construct fences.

 In the 18th Generation, with the OZET growing colder, relations between the villages begin to thaw slightly.
 Pioneers long for the foodstuffs and products their own villages can not make.
 They begin reserving a part of each harvest to share with other villages.
-These practices evolve over time into an elaborate new economy: villages spend years preparing extravagant gifts and waiting as patiently as they can for these gifts to be reciprocated.
-They write and sing communal songs the first time in generations; music accompanies the presentation and acceptance of every gift.
+These practices evolve over time into an elaborate new economy: villages spend years preparing extravagant gifts and waiting as patiently as they can for these gifts to be reciprocated. <a href="/works/seed/" class="performance">OoRT Prologue: Seed Silent in The Field</a>They write and sing communal songs the first time in generations; music accompanies the presentation and acceptance of every gift.

-Not every promise, however, is kept.
+Not every promise, however, is kept. <a href="/works/oort/" class="performance">OoRT</a>

 OZET enters the Oort cloud.